Billie Jean Horton: Biography

-Horton became known for her energetic efforts on behalf of the reputations and estates of both of her famous husbands.
+Horton engaged in numerous court cases defending her status as Hank Williams' widow and establishing claims to copyrights and estates.
+In the early 1970s, she sued MGM to stop distribution of the film Your Cheatin' Heart, a cinematic version of Williams’ story starring George Hamilton, which she believed portrayed her in a negative light.
+She won.

 As of 2016, she resides in an assisted-living facility and her three daughters live in Shreveport.

 Film depiction

 Horton is portrayed by actress Maddie Hasson in the 2015 biopic film about Hank Williams' life titled I Saw the Light, based on Hank Williams: The Biography.